RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### Short captions for reproduced works

 If the artwork or image (non-artwork) was on a website, include the URL (no full stop after URL) after the website name and the accessed date.
 If it was in a Library database, include the database name after the accessed date instead.
 If it was in a gallery, museum or other public space, include the name and location of the gallery, museum or public space.
-If it was in other sources, provide the in-text referencing details of the source as described in other areas of this guide.
+If it was in other sources, provide the in-text citation details of the source as described in other areas of this guide.

 ##### Rule